How to Recover from a Bad First Impression

-What’s Jim going to do with being a successful business man and so many others wanting a piece of what Jim has made?
+What’s Jim going to do from being a successful business man with so many others wanting a piece of what Jim has made?
 He may be polite and change the subject or he may be rude and tell you with what you can do with yourself.

 What you did with Jim is a design mistake of the first caliber leaving a bad taste in his mouth about network marketing.

 How to recover from a bad first impression with Jim?

 First, you should have never approached Jim until you are trained with the right words and doing right things in recruiting and prospecting.

 Second, having already stuck your foot in your mouth with Jim, here is the recovery.